A little about me.

 “Chiseled by the Elements”, Neutral Density Awards: Honorable Mention

-I proudly serve as an ambassador for Nature First Photography in the Southern California region.
-Nature First is built on seven core principles that help communicate how each of us can enjoy nature photography responsibly.
+I proudly serve as a Nature First ambassador for Southern California, because protecting the places I photograph matters as much as capturing them.
 The Seven Principles of Nature First Photography were developed to help educate and guide both professional and recreational photographers in sustainable, minimal impact practices that will help preserve nature’s beautiful locations.

 The Nature First Principles